Taxi from and to Treviso Airport, or a Taxi from & to Marco Polo Airport (Venice).

 Intriguing, right?
 Planning also to wear a Venice Carnival Mask?
 Or have you seen it, and are you curious?
-I have looked it up for you so that you can prepare yourself and tell others about it.
+I have looked it up for you to prepare yourself and tell others about it.

 The masks have been used on many other occasions in the past.
-Usually, to hide the identity and social status of the wearer.
+Usually, it hides the identity and social status of the wearer.

 And how would you like to make your own mask with your partner, friends, or family in Venice?
 Follow a workshop in the middle of the city of Venice to make a real mask.
 Make a beautiful mask to take home.
 Click here to make a Venice Carnival Mask >